davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 Adapteva Epiphany Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-These -m options are defined for Adapteva Epiphany:
+These :samp:`-m` options are defined for Adapteva Epiphany:

 .. option:: -mhalf-reg-file